 Our world is filled with technology everywhere we turn.
 Do we control it, or does it control us?

 Today's Tech Dependencies

-We've invited technology into our lives and, over the past few decades, have steadily nurtured it to grow.
+As we continue to invite technology into our lives we, over the past few decades, have steadily nurtured it to grow.
 As a result, it has matured and become immersed in most aspects of life.
 How many of us are dependent on the Internet?
 How many of us find ourselves constantly checking our mobiles or unable to go out without carrying it?

 Many people cannot envision life without having access to the technology in which they've become accustomed to.
 Statistics in recent years seem to support this trend.
 One study says people collectively look at their mobile phones 8 billion times a day - and this particular study covers just the United States.
 Imagine how much higher that number would be if the global population were to be added to these results?
 Or if tablets, computers, laptops or other devices were also included in this figure?